ChamodiKu/myblog/README.md

 # myblog

 This is a simple blog created by using HTML5 and CSS/Javascript framework.

+# You can download the code and open "code folder" in any editer and run "index.html".
+Now you are Done.
+Welcome to myblog!

 In this header you can navigate to Home, Blog, AbutUs, Authors and contact Us pages.

 # Sample Uis as below screenshots.